Estimation Builder requires JavaScript to sign in. This web browser either does not support JavaScript, or scripts are being blocked.

 Line items are the priced rows that make up an estimate.
 Estimation Builder prices each one the way your trade actually bids — by area, by volume, by quantity, by the foot, by the hour, or as a flat rate — and totals them for you as you go.

-While creating or editing an estimate, click Add Items.
-The Add Items To Estimate window opens.
+While creating or editing an estimate, click Add Items to open the items window.

 The Add Items To Estimate window, with the Select Item field, the Charge By dropdown, and the Add Item button highlighted and numbered.